 Compiled programs can be linked, loaded and started by using standard SDF commands which are valid for all languages.
 These commands are described in the chapter on "Prerequisites for debugging with AID" in the AID Core Manual.
-The same chapter also describes which parameter is needed to pass the LSD information generated by the compiler to the link editor (BINDER), the dynamic binder loader DBL, or the static starter (ELDE).
-It is also possible to dynamically load LSD information from a PLAM library using the %SYMLIB command (see the section on "Loading the LSD dynamically" on page 13).
+The same chapter also describes which parameter is needed to pass the LSD information generated by the compiler to the link editor (BINDER) or the dynamic binder loader DBL.
+It is also possible to dynamically load LSD information from a PLAM library using the %SYMLIB command (see the section "Loading the LSD dynamically" on page 18).